 Let’s start by looking at some things a General Contractor is not liable for.

 Limits of General Liability for General Contractors

-Accidents that happened on the site due to defects in the plan drawn by the architects are not the fault of the General Contractor.
+Accidents happen on site This is due to defects in the plan drawn by the architects.
+And, not the fault of the General Contractor.
 You will also not be liable for the improper maintenance of the construction site where there is a special body to do so.
 In these cases, the architect and that body would be liable.

 Does this mean that General Contractor insurance coverage does not have to include damages resulting from professional mistakes?

 No. Like other professionals, you need insurance against mishaps that may occur as a result of your opinion, service or recommendations.
 General Contractors Liability Insurance does not include Errors and Omissions (E&O) Insurance or Professional Liability Insurance.

 We recommend that you include this coverage in your insurance program.
 Contact Contractors Liability – our specialty is General Contractor Insurance Coverage.
 We know what you are liable for, and we’ll make sure that you have the proper protection.